JeanKnecht/Cansat_AlphaSpot/README.md

 - D/lambda : 0.025 ( min.: 0.01 , max.: 0.05 )
 - Elements : 7
 - Gain : 9.88 dBd (approx.)
-So the number of director needed is 7 – 2 (dipole and reflector) = 5
+So the number of director needed is 7 ï¿½ 2 (dipole and reflector) = 5

 ### Final result